adamse/notes/hie-datalog/readme.md

 Extract	definitionFromName	219	1
 ```

-Listing the module, value name and line and column where it is defined.
+Listing the module, value name and line and column where the unused value is
+defined.